Existence of corotating and counter-rotating vortex pairs for active scalar equations: Existence of corotating vortex pairs

 In a similar way the Fourier coefficient of $e_1$ in $\Omega\EE^2 |\EE|^{\alpha}\hbox{Im}\Big(f(w)\overline{w}\big(1+\EE|\EE|^\alpha\overline{f^\prime(w)}\big)\Big)$ is

 Consequently,

-with $\mathcal{R}_0:]-\frac12,\frac12[\times B_1\to \RR.$ We point out that for any $(\EE,f)\in ]-\frac12,\frac12[\times B_1$
+with $\mathcal{R}_0:(-\frac12,\frac12)\times B_1^0\to \RR.$ We point out that for any $(\EE,f)\in (-\frac12,\frac12)\times B_1^0$

-So, it means that the function $\mathcal{R}_0$ is well-defined.
+which means that the function $\mathcal{R}_0$ is well-defined.
 It is clear that it is differentiable with continuity in the $\EE$-variable and moreover the function is polynomial in $f$ and $f^\prime$ and so its derivative satisfies the required assumption.
-Therefore we conclude that $\mathcal{R}_0$ is a $C^1$ function from $]\frac12,\frac12[\times B_1$ to $\RR$.
-Now we shall compute $A_1$ associated to $G_1$ which is described by \eqref{F001} and \eqref{FF1}.
+Therefore we conclude that $\mathcal{R}_0$ is a $C^1$ function from $(-\frac12,\frac12)\times B_1^\alpha$ to $\RR$.
+Now we shall compute the quantity $A_1$ associated to $G_1$ which is described by \eqref{F001} and \eqref{FF1}.
 Thus

 To calculate $A_{11}$ we use \eqref{FF1} which yields

 with

 From the Fourier expansion \eqref{i21} we conclude that